XSLT Support

 Jono Bacon comments on how XUL could be great for providing more interactive web applications.
 My take on it: he’s gone off the deep end.
 I just don’t get what the current obsession is for having to run everything in a web browser these days.

 This framework not only brings the web browser out of the dark ages in terms of the potential for interaction, but the Mozilla developers made the right choice and picked XML as the language for specifying user interfaces.
+See here and here for why XML not a good programming language.

 Spider vs Grasshopper